benjackson3811/speed-typing-in-german/README.md

 Speed Typing in German is set up to basic and be very easy to use.
 There is a liner user story where the user can see the header, start button and instructions on the page footer.
 On clicking the start button they see the word displayed to type, a timer and an area where they can type.
 - ### Header
 ![Website Header](assets/images/readme.md-images/header.png)

 The Header area shows the game title and the call to arms "Type as many words as you can in 60 seconds'.
 - ### Instructions
 ![Instructions](assets/images/readme.md-images/instructions-footer.png)

 The instructions have been placed in the footer area to provide more space in the screen.
-The user can see them clearly on going on the page and immediately knew key detaails about the page.
+The user can see them clearly on going on the page and immediately know kthe game instructions.
 - ### Start Button
 ![Start Button](assets/images/readme.md-images/start-button.png)

 The game start button.
 - ### timer - 60-seconds
 ![Timer](assets/images/readme.md-images/timer.png)

 Shows the user how much time has passed.
 Stops on 60 seconds.
 - ### Word to Type
-![German Word to Type](assets/images/readme.md-images/word-display.png) Random words generated for the user to practise their typing.
+![German Word to Type](assets/images/readme.md-images/word-display.png)

+Random words generated for the user to practise their typing.
 To add added complexitity they are not all capitalised.
 - ### Typed Word
 ![User input](assets/images/readme.md-images/word-input.png)

 The area for the user to type the diplayed german word.
 - ### Responsive Elements
 ![Responsive Elements](assets/images/readme.md-images/responsive-elements.png)

 The responsive element of the game showing the correct letter in green and the incorrect letter in red.
 - ### Scores Area
 ![Characters typed](assets/images/readme.md-images/log-of-characters-typed.png)

 Shows the total number of characters typed.
 A score is not logged because of the responsive element of the game, the user can see when they have typed a correct character (through it showing green).

 [Back to top](#content)

 ### Future-features
 At the minute the game is very basic using basic levels of Jasic script to make the game interactive.
 Further game functionality that can bee added is.
-- A refresh button.
+- A refresh button - that allows the user to go stright back to the start.
 - A correct/ incorrect score button.
 - A total score button.
-- A translate of the German words displayed into English [Back to top](#content)
+- A translate of the German words displayed into English.

+[Back to top](#content)

 ### Technologies used